brendanhay/amazonka/amazonka-codepipeline/README.md

     -   AcknowledgeThirdPartyJob, which confirms whether a job worker has received the specified job,
+    -   GetThirdPartyJobDetails, which requests the details of a job for a partner action,
     -   PollForThirdPartyJobs, which determines whether there are any jobs to act upon,
     -   PutThirdPartyJobFailureResult, which provides details of a job